 Attributer not only captures UTM parameters and other channel data, but it also captures the landing page (I.e. attributer.io/blog/capture-utm-parameters) and the landing page category (I.e. /blog).

 This means that you can see how well certain sections of your website are performing (I.e. your blog) in terms of generating leads, customers & revenue.

 And because it captures both the landing page and the landing page group, you can look at how content groups as a whole are performing (I.e. your blog) as well as how individual pages or pieces of content are performing (I.e. individual blog posts).

 Ready to experience what Attributer can do for you?
-It's free to try, so get started using Attributer today.
+There's a 14 day free trial, so get started using Attributer on your website today.